jruydemir/recipes/sides/ouzi_rice.md

 category: sides
 ---

 Learned this in a cooking class recently.
 Simple and Delicious.
+Can also be made **plain** without spices, veggies, and nuts

 Ingredients
 ===========